nRF24/CircuitPython_nRF24L01/docs/greetings.rst

 This library does not directly support clones/counterfeits as there is no way for the library to differentiate between an actual nRF24L01+ and a clone/counterfeit.
-To determine if your purchase is a counterfeit, please contact the retailer you purxhased from (`reading this article and its links might help
+To determine if your purchase is a counterfeit, please contact the retailer you purchased from (also `reading this article and its links might help
 <https://hackaday.com/2015/02/23/nordic-nrf24l01-real-vs-fake/>`_).
 The most notable clone is the `Si24R1 <https://lcsc.com/product-detail/
 RF-Transceiver-ICs_Nanjing-Zhongke-Microelectronics-Si24R1_C14436.html>`_.
 I could not find the `Si24R1 datasheet <https://datasheet.lcsc.com/szlcsc/
 1811142211_Nanjing-Zhongke-Microelectronics-Si24R1_C14436.pdf>`_ in english.
-Troubleshooting the SI24R1 may require `replacing the onboard antennae with a wire
+Troubleshooting the SI24R1 may require `replacing the onboard antenna with a wire
 <https://forum.mysensors.org/post/96871>`_.
 Furthermore, the Si24R1 has different power
-amplifier options as noted in the `RF_PWR section (bits 0 through 2) of the RF_SETUP register (hex address 6) of the datasheet <https://datasheet.lcsc.com/szlcsc/ 1811142211_Nanjing-Zhongke-Microelectronics-Si24R1_C14436.pdf#%5B%7B%22num%22%3A329%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C0%2C755%2Cnull%5D>`_.
+amplifier options as noted in the `RF_PWR section (bits 0 through 2) of the RF_SETUP register (address 0x06) of the datasheet <https://datasheet.lcsc.com/szlcsc/ 1811142211_Nanjing-Zhongke-Microelectronics-Si24R1_C14436.pdf#%5B%7B%22num%22%3A329%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C0%2C755%2Cnull%5D>`_.
 While the options' values differ from those identified by this library's API, the underlying commands to configure those options are almost identical to the nRF24L01.
-Other known clones include the bk242x (AKA RFM7x).
+Other known clones include the bk242x (also known as RFM7x).

 Contributing
 ============